-- 11.1 The Board of Governors has overall responsibility for all matters which are the subject of this policy including: - 11.1.1 Legal responsibility to ensure that arrangements are made to safeguard and promote the welfare of pupils at the School, having regard to relevant guidance issued by the Secretary of State; - 11.1.2 Strategic leadership responsibility for the School's safeguarding arrangements; and - 11.1.3 Specific responsibilities to facilitate a whole school approach to safeguarding, set out in more detail in Part 2 of KCSIE.
+The Board of Governors has overall responsibility for all matters which are the subject of this policy including:

+- Legal responsibility to ensure that arrangements are made to safeguard and promote the welfare of pupils at the School, having regard to relevant guidance issued by the Secretary of State; - Strategic leadership responsibility for the School's safeguarding arrangements; and - Specific responsibilities to facilitate a whole school approach to safeguarding, set out in more detail in Part 2 of KCSIE.

-11.2 The Governing Body
+The Governing Body

-11.2.1 ensures there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare;

-- 11.2.2 reviews the procedures for and the efficiency with which the child protection duties have been discharged; - 11.2.3 ensures the School's safeguarding arrangements consider the procedures and practice of the HSCP, including understanding and reflecting local protocols for assessment and the referral threshold document; and - 11.2.4 ensures the School contributes to inter-agency working, including providing a co-ordinated offer of early help when additional needs of children are identified and support to children subject to child protection plans. - 11.2.5 approves amendments to child protection arrangements in the light of changing regulations or recommended best practice. - 11.3 The Governing Body has nominated one of its members to take leadership responsibility for the School's safeguarding arrangements.
-The Nominated Safeguarding Governor's contact details are set out in the School contacts list at page 6 of this policy.
+- ensures there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - reviews the procedures for and the efficiency with which the child protection duties have been discharged; - ensures the School's safeguarding arrangements consider the procedures and practice of the HSCP, including understanding and reflecting local protocols for assessment and the referral threshold document; and - ensures the School contributes to inter-agency working, including providing a co-ordinated offer of early help when additional needs of children are identified and support to children subject to child protection plans. - approves amendments to child protection arrangements in the light of changing regulations or recommended best practice.

+The Governing Body has nominated one of its members to take leadership responsibility for the School's safeguarding arrangements.
+The Nominated Safeguarding Governor's contact details are set out in the School contacts list of this policy.
 The Nominated Safeguarding Governor visits the DSL at least on a termly basis.
-The Safeguarding Governor's role includes oversight and discussion in the following areas: - 11.3.1 the safeguarding audit and annual safeguarding checklist; - 11.3.2 referrals to children's services (anonymised) in respect of the promotion of welfare and any themes emerging for future action; - 11.3.3 any referrals to the DO in respect of staff/volunteers and actions taken; - 11.3.4 any specific themes or issues emerging in the School such as FGM, e-safety, radicalisation racism/gender.
-This includes any steps taken with regard to these themes or issues; - 11.3.5 logs of bullying, e-safety, behaviour, and restraint to check any trends/links to child protection matters; - 11.3.6 any connection between any complaints/concerns and any safeguarding & welfare matters; - 11.3.7 any trends regarding complaints/concerns of a child protection or safeguarding nature. - 11.4 During visits the Safeguarding Governor may also: - 11.4.1 talk to members of staff to ensure they are aware of child protection procedures; - 11.4.2 look at staff files to check attendance at child protection training; - 11.4.3 audit files on the SCR (and give feedback to the Head and to the Governors, if there are any issues);
+The Safeguarding Governor's role includes oversight and discussion in the following areas:

+- > the safeguarding audit and annual safeguarding checklist; - referrals to children's services (anonymised) in respect of the promotion of welfare and any themes emerging for future action; - any referrals to the DO in respect of staff/volunteers and actions taken; - any specific themes or issues emerging in the School such as FGM, e-safety, radicalisation racism/gender.
+This includes any steps taken with regard to these themes or issues; - logs of bullying, e-safety, behaviour, and restraint to check any trends/links to child protection matters; - any connection between any complaints/concerns and any safeguarding & welfare matters; - any trends regarding complaints/concerns of a child protection or safeguarding nature.

+During visits the Safeguarding Governor may also:

+- talk to members of staff to ensure they are aware of child protection procedures; - > look at staff files to check attendance at child protection training; - audit files on the SCR (and give feedback to the Head and to the Governors, if there are any issues);

-- 11.4.4 meet with the Compliance Manager. - 11.5 The Safeguarding Governor uses a checklist to assist with covering as many of the above points as practicable during his discussions and visits.
+The Safeguarding Governor uses a checklist to assist with covering as many of the above points as practicable during their discussions and visits.
 The outcome of the matters covered in each visit will be reported at the termly Governors' Education Committee meeting.
 This will supplement the reports from the DSL.

-12 The Head
+The Head

-- 12.1.1 is responsible for the overall management of the School and for the management of concerns and allegations about staff; - 12.1.2 will ensure that the policies and procedures adopted by the Governing Body, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff.
+- is responsible for the overall management of the School and for the management of concerns and allegations about staff; - will ensure that the policies and procedures adopted by the Governing Body, particularly concerning referrals of cases of suspected abuse, neglect and exploitation, are followed by all staff.

-13 Designated Safeguarding Lead
+Designated Safeguarding Lead